Analysis | What to Know About Roman Abramovich’s Sale of Chelsea

-Russian billionaires are being hit with economic sanctions as part of the global condemnation of the military invasion of Ukraine.
-Abramovich, who’s worth about $13.6 billion, according to the Bloomberg Billionaires Index, has not been sanctioned so far, but that could change.
-Either way, he’s facing scrutiny over his ties to Russia and its president, Vladimir Putin.
-Chris Bryant, a member of Britain’s opposition Labour Party, told the House of Commons on Feb.
-24, the day the invasion began, that Abramovich shouldn’t be allowed to own an English football club.
-In his March 2 announcement that he would put Chelsea up for sale, Abramovich said a sale would be “in the best interest of the Club, the fans, the employees, as well as the Club’s sponsors and partners.”
+In his March 2 announcement, Abramovich said a sale would be “in the best interest of the Club, the fans, the employees, as well as the Club’s sponsors and partners.”
 He said a foundation would donate the “net proceeds” of any sale for the benefit of all victims of the war in Ukraine.
+Abramovich was worth about $13.7 billion as of March 10, according to the Bloomberg Billionaires Index.

 Abramovich’s two-decade stewardship of Chelsea has been seen as a success on the field and off.
 He’s plowed money into Chelsea’s women’s team, which has been one of the best in Europe, and its youth academy, which has developed some of the stars of the current men’s squad, including Mason Mount and Reece James.
 Chelsea’s charitable arm has focused on combating anti-Semitism.
 During the pandemic, the club made hotel rooms within its stadium complex available to health-care workers.
 Before Abramovich took over, Chelsea, like some other English football teams, had a reputation for attracting racist fans, some of whom had booed the team’s first black player, Paul Canoville, in the 1980s; at the beginning of this season, Canoville was honored with the opening of a suite in his name at the club’s stadium.